MEDIGO/go-healthz/README.md

 This package provides an HTTP handler that returns information about the health status of the application.
 If the application is healthy and all the registered check pass, it returns a `200 OK` HTTP status, otherwise, it fails with a `503 Service Unavailable`.
 All responses contain a JSON encoded payload with information about the runtime system, current checks statuses and some configurable metadata.

+This us a fork of [github.com/MEDIGO/go-healthz](https://github.com/MEDIGO/go-healthz).
+Improvements include:

+- Added the ability to return warnings from checkers that are not considered service failures.
+- Several locking fixes.

 ### Usage

 ```go